tanveer-rajeev/agent-cart/README.md

 ## High-level Design & Future Improvement Plan

-- AI is not implemented yet.
-The plan is to integrate Spring AI or LangChain4j with Ollama to build a complete agent-driven cart.
-(Work in progress)
+- AI Integration – Planned integration of Spring AI or LangChain4j with Ollama to implement an agent-driven shopping cart.
+(In progress)

-- Payment and Notification services are not yet completed.
+- Payment & Notification Services – Development is pending and will be completed in upcoming iterations.

 <img width="1364" height="807" alt="high level desgin" src="https://github.com/user-attachments/assets/a05f0056-6a0a-42e9-b1e6-4b779a2e734a" />